 PWM or Pulse Width Modulation (also known as “Pulse Duration Modulation” or PDM), is a control signal, comparable to an analogue 0-10 Volt or 0-20 mA signal.
 It is a continuous train of electronic pulses.
 It can be used to send the requested rotational speed to an EC motor or AC fan speed controller.
 Another application example is to transmit the requested position to an actuator powered damper.

 Typically, the EC fan speed will increase in proportion to the value of the analogue 0-10 VDC or 0-20 mA signal.
 For a PWM signal – a continuous train of electronic pulses consisting of a HIGH and LOW part - this works as follows: - The frequency of the PWM signal determines the duration of one complete HIGH / LOW cycle.
 For example, a frequency of 1.000 Hz means: every second, the PWM signal counts 1.000 HIGH / LOW cycles. - The duty cycle is the comparison of the duration of the HIGH part, compared to the FULL signal (expressed in percent).
 It determines the speed at which the motor or fan should run or in case of an actuator powered damper, the requested position.

-A power supply is required to generate a PWM control signal.
+To generate a PWM control signal, you need a Voltage.
 Most Sentera devices with analogue output feature an integrated power supply (3,3 VDC or 12 VDC), but in case the EC motor requires a PWM signal with a specific amplitude, an external power source should be applied.

 Sentera provides innovative, easy-to-use control solutions for HVAC installations and ventilation systems.
 How to optimise your comfort, indoor air quality, safety and overall wellbeing?
 We have the answer!